webix-hub/docs/data/desktop/treemap.md

 ~~~

-Customizing TreeMap
+Styling TreeMap
 ----------------

-Besides displaying the correlation of elements' values inside of TreeMap, you can also show the relations between items by some other parameter with the help of color.
+Besides the correlation of rectangles' size, you can also define colors for items to show a separate dimension of the data.

 <img src="desktop/treemap_colors.png">

 For example, you can set color graduation for the TreeMap elements, depending on the number of comments they have.
-You should define a custom css class that will specify the logic of comments coloring:
+You should define a cssClass method in the TreeMap type to specify rectangles' styles depending on the comments' number:

 ~~~js
 webix.ui({